Your dog needs you to help protect him from parvovirus.

 If you have a pure-bred puppy, heads up: new owners often believe the breeders take care of all the shots.
 That’s not true.
 Breeders do often administer the first round of vaccines at 6-8 weeks, but new owners have to follow up with the subsequent vaccines.

 Not sure if your puppy needs parvo shots?
-Call us.
-We’ll help make sure your puppy is protected.
+For more information on parvo, or to make sure your puppy is protected, contact your family veterinarian, who can help make sure your puppy is protected.